Volvo’s new XC60 will automatically steer as well as brake to avoid crashes

 We’re really starting to see the focus in most of these ADAS features shift from making the driver aware they need to do something, to skipping a step and manipulating the vehicle on their own.
 It’s a change that could unsettle some drivers who are more used to taking control.

-Volvo’s being especially aggressive about implementing ADAS features, including a large animal detection system which will help make sure your S90 doesn’t run over any T-Rexes.
+Volvo’s being especially aggressive about implementing ADAS features, including a large animal detection system that will help make sure your S90 doesn’t run over any T-Rexes.

 0